-Everything about G Guinaudeau Fronsac Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about G Guinaudeau with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Les Perriers History, Overview

 G Guinaudeau is owned by Sylvie Guinaudeau and Jacques Guinaudeau, who own the legendary Chateau Lafleur in Pomerol.
 They also count among their holdings, the Bordeaux wine producing property, Chateau Grand Village.
 Grand Village is used as the home estate and home base for the Guinaudeau family.

 Les Perriers Vineyards, Terroir, Grapes, Winemaking